 According to designer Phil Baines “Hamilton commissioned leading illustrators and design groups to produce all-over designs.
 There is no obvious unity to these covers except the boldness of their execution, and the use of prominent designers and illustrators helped to achieve that goal.”

 I remember discovering these new books when they first appeared and thinking, at last Penguin is back.
 Now with two decades of hindsight, you can see the strong influence of Grunge aesthetics and of David Carson on particular.
 The scratched, rubbed and blurred fragmentation of Grunge was all the rage in the 1990s, with designers like Carson in the US and Vaughn Oliver in the UK becoming stars of the design world.

 The Penguin Essentials series was aimed at a young market, “new buyers whose disposable income was being spent on music and clothing.”
 The designers Hamilton invited, including Banksy and Tomato, were not book cover designers as such, so the series avoided the trade look that Penguin as a brand has slumped into.
 It worked, the series was successful and helped set up the company for a new era of leadership in style, exemplified by the arrival of David Pearson and others in the coming years.

 The Penguin Essentials series is still running on a much expanded list but still with its vibrant contemporary cover designs by innovative designers.

-Junky: cover design Chris Ashworth + A. Sissons.
-Riddle of the Sands: Paul Cohen.
-A Clockwork Orange: Dirk van Dooren.
-1984: photographs by Darren Haggar, Dominic Bridges.
-Ballad of the Sad Café: photographs by Scott Wishart.
+Cover designers: Junky by Chris Ashworth + A. Sissons / Riddle of the Sands by Paul Cohen / A Clockwork Orange by Dirk van Dooren / 1984 photographs by Darren Haggar and Dominic Bridges / Ballad of the Sad Café photographs by Scott Wishart.